buildkite-plugins/generate-provenance-attestation-buildkite-plugin/README.md

-# Generate Build Provenance Buildkite Plugin
+# Generate Provenance Attestation Buildkite Plugin

-This [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) generates a build provenance attestation for artifacts that were produced in a Buildkite build step.
+This [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) generates a SLSA Provenance attestation for artifacts that were produced in a Buildkite build step.

-It runs as a [post-artifact hook](https://buildkite.com/docs/agent/v3/hooks#job-lifecycle-hooks) that generates a build provenance attestation for all the relevant artifacts that were built and uploaded by the step that it is attached to.
+It runs as a [post-artifact hook](https://buildkite.com/docs/agent/v3/hooks#job-lifecycle-hooks) that generates a provenance attestation for all the relevant artifacts that were built and uploaded by the step that it is attached to.

 The plugin then uploads the attestation to artifact storage for downstream usage.

 ### Attestation format

-The core of the attestation is an intermediate [in-toto Statement](https://github.com/in-toto/attestation/blob/main/spec/v1/statement.md) that attests to the build provenance of artifacts that were produced in a Buildkite build step.
+The core of the attestation is an [in-toto Statement](https://github.com/in-toto/attestation/blob/main/spec/v1/statement.md) that attests to the build provenance of artifacts that were produced in a Buildkite build step.
 See [examples/statement.json](./examples/statement.json).

 This statement is serialised and signed in an [in-toto Envelope](https://github.com/in-toto/attestation/blob/main/spec/v1/envelope.md) using the [DSSE v1.0](https://github.com/secure-systems-lab/dsse/blob/v1.0.0/envelope.md) format.
 See [examples/envelope.json](examples/envelope.json).